 Mentoring scheme student feedback

 In the 2017/18 academic year, we piloted a successful mentoring scheme for black and minority ethnic (BAME) students within the Faculty of Business and Law.
+Due to the successful pilot of the career-mentoring scheme, we extended the scheme university-wide.

-The help that the mentors provided included:
+The help that mentors provide includes:

 - CV writing